 The official currency in Morocco is Moroccan Dirham (MAD) and you can pay by credit card in bigger restaurants, hotels and shops, but not everywhere.
 Especially not in the souks and markets.
 It is therefore always useful to have enough cash with you, also to give tip.
 In some places they also take euros.

-If not, you will find ATM’s in every touristic area and/or major cities where you can withdraw money, but not in the more remote places.
+You will find ATM’s in every touristic area and/or major cities where you can withdraw money, but not in the more remote places.

 As Morocco is an African country, European roaming charges don’t count.
 It is therefore best to buy a local SIM card (e.g. at the airport) to be able to use mobile data at low cost.
 (20GB for €20)